The University of Montpellier Celebrates Its Innovative Talents and Signs a Strategic Agreement to Boost Scientific Entrepreneurship

 Innovation Award – Social Sciences: Sandrine Grenier

-For the YouTube channel "Droit dans l’objectif," which offers a fun, story-driven exploration of the law through short and medium-length films, providing a fresh educational approach to justice.
+For the YouTube channel “Droit dans l’objectif,” which offers a fun, scripted take on the law through short and medium-length films, providing a new educational approach to justice.

-For the treatment of cystic fibrosis using an innovative dual-therapy inhalation regimen combining DNA and peptides, currently being developed by the startup Aceso Therapeutics, which originated from the PhyMedExp laboratory.
+For the treatment of cystic fibrosis using an innovative dual-therapy inhalation treatment combining DNA and peptides, currently being developed by the future startup Aceso Therapeutics, which originated from the PhyMedExp laboratory.

 Montpellier Méditerranée Métropole "Coup de Coeur" Award: Aurélie Perrin

-For a solution that encapsulates biological agents in natural polymers, intended to replace pesticides in agriculture through a biological strategy using targeted predatory worms.
+To develop a solution for encapsulating biological agents in natural polymers, intended to replace pesticides in agriculture through a biological strategy involving targeted predatory worms.
 A startup is expected to be launched by the end of 2025.

-During the evening, Philippe Combette, Vice President for Innovation and Partnerships at the University of Montpellier, alongside Agnès Fichard-Carroll, Vice President for Education and Campus Life, presented the initiatives led by the University of Montpellier—the lead institution of the University Innovation Cluster (PUI)—for students wishing to engage in innovation initiatives: PhD Innovation Week, national student-entrepreneur status, and junior consultant training, among others.
+During the evening, Philippe Combette, vice president for innovation and partnerships at the University of Montpellier, alongside Agnès Fichard-Carroll, vice president for Academic Affairs and Campus Life, presented the initiatives led by the University of Montpellier—the lead institution of the University Innovation Cluster (PUI)—for students wishing to pursue a path in innovation: PhD Innovation Week, national student-entrepreneur status, and junior consultant training, among others.

-The roundtable discussion, moderated by Logan Chevret (a PhD student at ICGM and former participant in PhD Innovation Week), Yannig Lepecq (a Master’s 2 student currently in the pre-incubation phase at Initium), Kate Rivière (head of the Initium incubator), and Pascal Giat (CIFRE department head at the National Association Research – ANRT), provided an opportunity to exchange feedback and insights on the support mechanisms available at each stage of the innovation journey.
+The roundtable, moderated by Logan Chevret (a doctoral student at ICGM and former participant in PhD Innovation Week), Yannig Lepecq (a Master’s 2 student currently in the pre-incubation phase at Initium), Kate Rivière (head of the Initium incubator), and Pascal Giat (CIFRE department head at the National Association Research —ANRT), provided an opportunity to share experiences and insights on the support mechanisms available at each stage of the innovation journey.

 Practical Information